Maurice Shanahan

 Maurice Shanahan (born 1 February 1990) is an Irish hurler who plays as a right corner-forward at senior level for the Waterford county team.

 Born in Lismore, County Waterford, Shanahan first played competitive hurling during his schooling at Blackwater Community School.
 He arrived on the inter-county scene at the age of seventeen when he first linked up with the Waterford minor team, before later joining the under-21 side.
 He made his senior debut during the 2009 championship.
 Shanahan immediately became a regular member of the starting fifteen and has won one Munster medal and one National Hurling League medal.

 At club level Shanahan plays with Lismore.

 His brother, Dan, also had a lengthy career with Waterford.

-In 2015, Maurice spoke candidly to the Irish media about suffering from depression, and he was widely praised for speaking out as a high profile sportsperson on the topic.
+In 2015, Maurice spoke candidly to the Irish media about suffering from depression.

 Club

 Shanahan has played with his club, Lismore since a young age.
-Shandy presently plays in the half forward line for the club and is the club primary free taker and is well known for his accuracy and towering height of 6 foot five inches.
-Lismore reached the county final in 2009 with Shanahan playing a pivotal role.
-Old foes Ballygunner provided the opposition, and after an epic 2 game contest, it was the city side who claimed the cup, leaving the cathedral men disappointed at the final hurdle once more.
+Shanahan plays as a forward for the club.
+Lismore reached the county final in 2009 but lost to Ballygunner after a two-game contest.
 The next few years proved unsuccessful for Lismore culminating in a shock relegation from the senior ranks after 47 years as a senior club.
 The club bounced back immediately in 2016 by winning the county intermediate championship.
-Lismore and Shanahan also added the Munster Intermediate title that year by seeing off Kerry champions Kilmoyley 2-14 to 0-13, with Shanahan scoring 1-9.
+Lismore and Shanahan also added the Munster Intermediate title that year by seeing off Kerry champions Kilmoyley 2–14 to 0–13, with Shanahan scoring 1–9.